 "You just lost your minimum freedom."
 So says the Warden played by Don Johnson at a pivotal moment in the film.

-Entering prison to serve out his punishment lead to a new phase in Bradley Thomas' life.
-A path to enlightenment, self-discovery, and renewal it isn't.
-The second act seems to start out this way, but the direction of the narrative quickly changes.
-The potboiler nature of Brawl in Cell Block 99 doesn't hide the direction of the story: violence and fight scenes are coming.
-The brawls don't come at the expense of eliminating the main character's deeper psychological journey.
+Entering prison to serve out his punishment leads to a new phase in Bradley Thomas' life.
+A path to enlightenment, self-discovery, and renewal won't occur, though.
+The second act somewhat hints about a journey to enlightenment, but the narrative's direction quickly changes.
+The potboiler nature of Brawl in Cell Block 99 doesn't hide the course of the story: violence and fight scenes are coming.
+The brawls don't come at the expense of eliminating the main character's more profound psychological journey.

 Like the main character Raskolnikov of Fyodor Dostoyevsky's Crime and Punishment, Bradley Thomas' bad deeds serve to do things for a greater good.
 Both Thomas and Raskolnikov's stories involve murder, although Thomas never premeditates any murders.
-The denizen of Cell Block 99 is blackmailed by his former employer to commit one.
-Killing a dangerous criminal, a new crime, must be done to save the life of his wife and unborn child.
+His former employer blackmails the denizen of Cell Block 99 to commit one.
+A new crime, killing another criminal, becomes the duty necessary to save the life of his wife and unborn child.

 Poor Choices and a Worse Life

 Bradley Thomas receives sympathy from the viewer because he isn't purely evil and has become a victim out of a desire to do good.
-Regardless, the sympathy can be undeserved.
+Regardless, compassion comes undeservedly.
 He chose to break the law and associate with a drug kingpin.
 Thomas doesn't lack intelligence.
 He should have known his decision to become a drug mule would lead to disaster.
-Willful blindness due to an inflated sense of the self led him into his disastrous situation known as Brawl in Cellblock 99.
+Willful blindness due to an inflated sense of the self had led him into his disastrous situation known as Brawl in Cellblock 99.

 Bad decisions don't become good ones due to the noble motivations behind them.
 And what was the root of those noble motivations?

 Thomas facilitated the movement of drugs through communities.
-For a profit, he aided the delivery of meth, cocaine, and heroin for personal profit.
+For a profit, he aided the delivery of meth, cocaine, and heroin for personal gain.
 What comes from those personal profits?
 Ruined lives.
-Although his wife and unborn child are innocent victims, there are equally victims of Thomas' actions as they are to a criminal syndicate.
+Although his wife and unborn child are innocent victims, there are equally victims of both Thomas's actions and a criminal syndicate.

 A cautionary tale lurks amidst the potboiler plot.
-Unfortunately, the cautions would be directed towards someone with the mindset of Bradley Thomas.
+Unfortunately, the cautions would veer towards someone with the mindset of Bradley Thomas.
 Don't expect such a character to listen to any warnings.
-The decision to head down a path of crime and punishment emerges as the unavoidable forgone choice to this character.
+The decision to head down a path of crime and punishment emerges as the unavoidable forgone choice for this character.